AdamWongCH/analytics-thinking/2-Problem-Framing/README.md

 By the end of this module, you should be able to:

 * Understand why problem framing is critical in analytics
-* Distinguish between business problems and data problems
+* Distinguish between requests and actual problems
-* Apply a structured approach to defining analytics problems
+* Translate vague business needs into clear analytical questions
-* Identify what success looks like before analysis begins
+* Define success before starting analysis

 ---

 ## Why This Module Matters

-Many analytics projects fail not because of poor models, but because of poorly defined problems.
+Most analytics work fails before it begins.

+Not because of bad models —
+but because the problem was never clearly defined.

 Teams often:

-* jump straight into data
+* jump into data too early
 * build dashboards without purpose
 * optimise metrics that do not matter

-Problem framing ensures that analytics work leads to meaningful outcomes.

 ---

 ## The Core Idea

-Before analysing data, you must answer:
+Before analysing data, you must be clear on:

 * What problem are we solving?
-* Why does it matter?
 * What decision needs to be made?
+* What outcome are we trying to influence?

 ---

 ## Framework

-We will use the CRISP-DM framework:
+We use the CRISP-DM framework:

 1. Business Understanding
 2. Data Understanding